euphorie/osha.oiradoc/docs/manuals/editor2.rst

 question from the left-side navigation.

 .. note::
     You cannot add risks in the top level of the OiRA tool.
+You need to create a module or profile question first.

 Once on the correct context in which you want to add the risk, click *Add Risk* in the grey bar underneath the title.